Many countries interested in bilateral rupee trade: FM | Business

 Finance Minister Nirmala Sitharaman on Tuesday said many countries have evinced interest for bilateral trade in the rupee after the RBI announced a mechanism recently.

-Speaking at Hero Mindmine Summit, she said this along with other steps taken by the government is towards full capital account convertibility.
+Speaking at Mindmine Summit 2022, she said this along with other steps taken by the government is towards full capital account convertibility.

 Highlighting that many countries have evinced interest in trade in the rupee, she said, in a way it is opening the Indian economy more than what can be imagined.